-For tenants age sixty-two and younger, landlords may request up to two (2) month’s rent for a security deposit, while they may only request up to one (1) month’s rent for tenants sixty-two (62) or older. (§§ 47a-21(b)(1) and (2))
+For tenants age 62 and younger, landlords may request up to two months’ rent for a security deposit, while they may only request up to one month’s rent for tenants 62 or older.
+Connecticut landlords must keep tenant security deposits in a separate bank account.

 Landlord Right of Entry

-- Landlords are required to give tenants reasonable oral or written notice before entering the premises.
+Landlords must give tenants reasonable oral or written notice before entering the premises.
 Additionally, they are only allowed to enter at “reasonable times.”
 In the case of an emergency, landlords don’t need to give notice to tenants before entry (§ 47a-16).